carloliveros/uce-scripts/UCE pipeline.md

 ### B. Cloudforest

+If you wish to perform concatenated analysis (e.g. MrBayes) on an unpartitioned dataset, skip section B and proceed to the MrBayes section.
+However, if you wish to perform concatenated analysis on a partitioned dataset (partitioned by model), then perform step B1 before going to the MrBayes section.
+I have found that running Cloudforest on the cluster is way faster.

 #### B1.
 Estimating gene trees

-For PHYLIP, PhyML, and CloudForest (also MrBayes, since we will need CloudForest's models info)
+You need to perform the following steps if:
+- you wish to perform concatenated analysis on a partitioned dataset
+- you wish to estimate genetrees from bootstrapped data using Cloudforest

-Convert the dataset into strict phylip format.
+First, convert the dataset into strict phylip format.

 ```
 python ~/phyluce/bin/align/convert_one_align_to_another.py --alignment trogons_renamed/ --output trogons_phylip/ --input-format nexus --output-format phylip --cores 12 --shorten-names --log-path trogons_log
 ```

-If you do not specify --shorten-names, program will take first 10 characters of name.
+Note: If you do not specify --shorten-names, program will take first 10 characters of name.
 Consider using `rename_taxa_from_nexus_lines.py`

 If working with an incomplete matrix: